Justintime50/alchemist/README.md

 **Restore Scripts**

 Scripts generated from the backup functionality of Alchemist live at `~/alchemist/backup`.
-Simply run `brew bundle --file path/to/Brewfile` or `path/to/restore-choco-packages.bat` file to restore your packages.
+Simply run `brew bundle --file path/to/Brewfile` or `path/to/restore-choco-packages.bat` to restore your packages.

 ```
 Usage: